jordanshivers/optical-flow-python/README.md

 # Optical Flow Estimation in Python

-A Python package for optical flow estimation, combining classical variational methods, the Lucas-Kanade local method, and recent deep learning approaches.
+A Python package for optical flow estimation, combining classical and deep learning approaches.

 ![Optical flow on migrating cells (Fluo-N2DH-SIM+): grayscale, Middlebury color encoding, quiver — from `notebooks/cell_migration_demo.ipynb`](cells.gif)

+*SEA-RAFT flow on the `Fluo-N2DH-SIM+` sequence from the [Cell Tracking Challenge](https://celltrackingchallenge.net/) — see `notebooks/cell_migration_demo.ipynb`.*

 The variational methods are a largely a Python reimplementation of the MATLAB codebase (https://cs.brown.edu/people/mjblack/code.html) from Sun, Roth, and Black, *"Secrets of Optical Flow Estimation and Their Principles"* (CVPR 2010), with the addition of an implementation of the Lucas-Kanade local method.
 The deep learning methods include RAFT, SEA-RAFT, and WAFT (vendored from Princeton Vision & Learning Lab).
-Pretrained weights are auto-downloaded on first use.

 This repository contains two packages: